agsb/f2u/README.md

 # *"To master riding bicycles you have do ride bicycles"*

-This is a evolution from what I learning with u2forth, ATMEGA8 gcc assembler and forth interpreters from eforth, avr-forth, gforth, flashforth, etc
+This is a evolution from what I learning with u2forth, ATMEGA8 gcc assembler and forth implementations as eforth, amforth, avr-forth, gforth, flashforth, etc

+**"this is a work in progress, not completed"**

 For now:

+  10/06/2021, Still no operational

+    The basic functional words are done, as minimal set for parse, find, evaluate, number, create, does;

+    Controls
+    a)  testing top of stack:

+      *standart implementation for*
+      (if ... else ... then ...), forward jumps, (1)
+      (begin ... again), inconditional backward jump, (2) (begin ... until), conditional backward jump, (2)

+      *non-standart implementation for*
+      (while ... repeat), conditional forward jump and inconditional backward jump, (3) (while ... again), maybe ?
+      att: *repeat jumps to while*, both independent of begin.

+    b) testing values on return stack
+      *not for now*
+     (do ... leave ... loop), counter backward jump, test at loop (for ... next), counter backward jump, test at for

+  12/05/2021,  Still no operational

+    Start basic assembler for parse, find, evaluate, number, create, does;
+    Defined specific functions for flash memory.
+All changes at dictionary are done in a buffer sram.
+    Created routines, a **flash** for init the buffer, from flash page of HERE, and a **flush** for copy to flash update

+  08/04/2021, resumes from 2020

-  The inner interpreter is done and is very effcient.
+    The inner interpreter is done and is very effcient;

-  The primitive words are done, as minimal set from eforth plus some extras.
+    The primitive words are done, as minimal set from forth plus some extras;

     But I'm at easter egg of forth:
       I have sources of words as ": word ~~~ ;" and I need a forth done to compile or I have sources of words compiled with some forth and need use same forth engine;

     Then sectorforth (https://github.com/cesarblum/sectorforth) comes to simplifly all, and I restart again.

     The optiboot v8.0 could do program flash memory, as do_spm, so will use it as boot loader.

-  12/05/2021  Still no operational

 take a look at Notes.md

 # Introduction